darevski1/Final-Project-Assessment-for-Scalefocus-Academy/README.md

 6. Load the home page of the WordPress to see the final result.
 7. Explain the project directly in a README.md file in your project repo.

-To run Jenkins on minikube cluster.
-We will need the following:
-We need to install Jenkins on our minikube cluster and persistent volume we can install with Helm Chart or manifest file.
-Using manifest files we need to create:

-**serviceAccount.yaml**,
-**volume.yaml**,
-**deployment.yaml**,
-**service.yaml'**.
+We need to install Helm Carts, Minkube and Jenkins.

+For setting up a Jenkins Cluster on Kubernetes, we will do the following: we need to create four files **serviceAccount.yaml**,  **volume.yaml**, **deployment.yaml**,  **service.yaml'**. and execute them so jenkkins ke be installed on minikube cluster.
+Offical documentation [Jenkins](https://www.jenkins.io/doc/book/installing/kubernetes/#create-a-service-account)

 We have to edit the file values.yaml, on line 543 the **LoadBalancer to type: ClusterIP**